Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: localized ``upheaval points''

-Now all the constants have been defined we can conclude by taking $i$ in $\{2,\dots,N_X\}$ and using that $f$ is a mild solution of the Boltzmann equation and therefore we can write it under the Duhamel form $\eqref{mildCO}$.
+Using the fact that $f$ is a mild solution of the Boltzmann equation, we write it under its Duhamel form $\eqref{mildCO}$ and we drop the last term which is positive.
 As in the proof of Lemma $\ref{lem:positivity1}$ we can control the $L$ operator appearing in the first term in the right-hand side of $\eqref{mildCO}$ (corresponding to the free transport).
-Thus, we use the duhamel form $\eqref{mildCO}$ between $\tau_0$ and $\tau_0/2$ and we combine it with $\eqref{XsVs}$.
+Thus, we use the Duhamel form $\eqref{mildCO}$ between $\tau_0$ and $\tau_0/2$.
 This yields